“Adoration means entering the depths of our hearts in communion with the Lord, who makes Himself bodily present in the Eucharist.”

 The Adoration Schedule

-Eucharistic Adoration, a common devotional at Catholic high schools, will be offered in the Wahlert Catholic/Mazzuchelli Catholic chapel from 7:30 a.m. to 2:30 p.m. each Monday that school is in session.
-If you are able to commit to a time, which will ensure we will be able to have Adoration on our campus every week, we invite you to sign up here.
+Eucharistic Adoration is offered in the Central Campus chapel from 7:30 a.m. to 2:30 p.m. each Tuesday that school is in session.
+If you are able to commit to a time, which will ensure we will be able to have Adoration on our campus every week, we invite you to sign up.
 If you are unable to sign up, you are always welcome to drop in to spend time in prayer when you are on campus.

 What is Eucharistic Adoration?